-It follows from Proposition \ref{prop1} and Theorem \ref{rc} that every torus $T^2_j $ bounding the Reeb component of ${ R}_j$ contains a simple closed smooth curve $\gamma_j$ which is non-homologous to zero in ${ R}_j$ and has a length bounded by the constant $C$ (see \eqref{C}).
+It follows from Corollaries \ref{prop1} and \ref{th1} that every torus $T^2_j $ bounding the Reeb component of ${ R}_j\in \F$ contains a simple closed smooth curve $\gamma_j$ which is non-homologous to zero in ${ R}_j$ and has a length bounded above by the constant $C = \frac {2H_0Vol(M^3)}{\sqrt{3}C_0}$ .
 For convenience, let us introduce the following notations:

-Using Theorem \ref {rc} we obtain the following upper bound on the length of ${\bf \gamma}$:
+By Corollary \ref{number} we obtain the following upper bound on the length of ${\mathbf\Gamma}$: